Install AMiGA

 Overview

-and is compatible with Python versions 3.10, 3.11, and 3.12.
+AMiGA is available on PyPI and Bioconda and is compatible with Python versions 3.10, 3.11, and 3.12.

-Note to all users: To avoid dependency conflicts, I recommend that you create a virtual environment for AMiGA
+Note to all users: To avoid dependency conflicts, I recommend that you create a virtual environment for AMiGA.

 - For

-users, see Install packages in a virtual environment using pip and ven. - For
+pipusers, see Install packages in a virtual environment using pip and ven. - For

-users, see Managing environments.
+conda/mambausers, see Managing environments.

 Instructions for Advanced Users